-- With appropriate funding, school leaders should offer comprehensive staff development for school and community service personnel working in schools including training in:
+With appropriate funding and support, school leaders should offer comprehensive professional development for teachers, other staff members, and school and community service personnel working in schools, including training in:

 - The use of referral mechanisms that effectively link such students to treatment and intervention services in the school and in the community

 - Strategies that promote a schoolwide positive environment

 - Models for school-based collaboration, coordination, and consultation.

 School leaders should promote mental health in their schools by:

 - Creating a safe, caring environment characterized by adult-student interactions that convey high expectations, support, and mutual respect